ShaileshDhama/Guess-The-Artist/README.md

 ```

 ├── README.md                                               <- The top-level README for reviewers of this project.
-├── segmentation-of-stamps-in-documents.ipynb               <- narrative documentation of analysis in jupyter notebook
+├── Guess-The-Artist.ipynb                                  <- narrative documentation of analysis in jupyter notebook
 ├── invoice-50.pdf                                          <- Dataset
 └── images                                                  <- generated from code